samuelzeleke27/Churn-Analysis-/README.md

 ##Project Insights

 1, Churn by Gender: Gender differences in churn rates suggest a targeted retention approach may be necessary.
+2, Churn by Contract Type: Month-to-month contracts show a higher churn rate compared to long-term contracts.

 1, Churn by Gender: Gender differences in churn rates suggest a targeted retention     approach may be necessary.
 2, Churn by Contract Type: Month-to-month contracts show a higher churn rate compared to long-term contracts.
+3, Revenue Analysis: Payment methods like credit cards contribute significantly to total revenue, suggesting potential focus areas for marketing.